Daremonic/payswitch-docs/payswitcher-cloud/connectors/test-a-payment-with-connector.md

 4. Click on Show Preview, Your demo checkout page will be visible at preview section
 5. Choose the desired payment method in the demo page, Please find the test payment instrument data [here](test-a-payment-with-connector.md#test-credentials)
 6. Click on Pay and you will get a Success message&#x20;
-7. Validate transaction on Hyperswitch dashboard. \
+7. Validate transaction on PaySwitcher dashboard. \
-   \- Goto the left pane on the Hyperswitch dashboard \
+   \- Goto the left pane on the PaySwitcher dashboard \
    \- Click on Operations -> Payments \
    \- Your transactions should be visible under the order management tab